Monthly newsletter: Read the latest issue

 The second and third floors of the east wing of the Strickland Education Pavilion (SEP) were renovated and turned into faculty and staff offices.
 Ricci Auditorium received an upgrade and the anatomy lab was expanded.

-The importance of high-tech patient simulators and standardized patient interactions has become an increasingly important aspect of KCUMB’s curriculum and a key tool in teaching medical and allied health students.
+The importance of high-tech patient simulators and standardized patient interactions has become an increasingly important aspect of KCU’s curriculum and a key tool in teaching medical and allied health students.
 While the University’s current simulation facility, the Kesselheim Center for Clinical Competence, is relatively new, the University’s programs require additional space to maximize learning experiences for its students.
 A larger facility also allows for collaboration with other medical schools and health-based facilities in the region.
-As KCUMB continues to expand its research activities, these collaborative relationships, combined with the opportunities additional facilities will bring, will become central to its future success.The future of the existing Kesselheim Center for Clinical Competence building has not yet been finalized.
+As KCU continues to expand its research activities, these collaborative relationships, combined with the opportunities additional facilities will bring, will become central to its future success.The future of the existing Kesselheim Center for Clinical Competence building has not yet been finalized.

 This project has entered the schematic design phase.